SerenaPaley/Strive/README.md

 ### Phase 4: Task 2
 I chose to complete option 1: Test and design a class in your model package that is robust <br>
 I made my Agenda class robust by introducing a checked exception called EmptyGoalListException <br>
-The methods removeGoal() and updateGoal() throw EmptyGoalListException and no  longer have a requires clause
+The methods removeGoal() and updateGoal() throw EmptyGoalListException and no  longer have a requires clause to ensure there is at least one goal in the agenda

 ### Phase 4: Task 3
 ***Refactoring***